-Once your sales organization is sold on the idea of using video, it’s up to you to get everyone using—and succeeding with—it.
+Once your team is sold on the idea of using sales videos for outreach, it’s up to you to get everyone using—and succeeding with—it with a video for sales rollout plan.

-- 1.Create Your Sales Rollout Plan for Video
+- 1.Create Your Video for Sales Rollout Plan

 - 1.1Identify the Teams That Will Drive Adoption